 - Finally, maintaining these services in a highly reliable state, despite the high rate of change expected by the business.
 One CIO we work with calls it, “move fast and don’t break anything”!

 Capturing the dynamic business demand is vital.
-Once captured, service design and transition approaches must be flexible enough to understand the business requirements in sufficient details, and apply an appropriate level of control and rigour, whilst not constraining the business in its desire to move quickly.
+Once captured, service design and transition approaches must be flexible enough to understand the business requirements in sufficient detail, and apply an appropriate level of control and rigour, whilst not constraining the business in its desire to move quickly.
 A delicate balancing act of agility and control.

 Once in production, IT must be able to do the basics well in terms of logging incidents and requests from end-users, making it simple and efficient for them to engage with IT.
 Failure to do this will only exacerbate the tendency to bypass IT altogether.